scieloorg/Web-Windows/docs/source/index.rst

 #.
 PC-Programs (Converter and Markup) http://docs.scielo.org/projects/scielo-pc-programs/en/latest/
 #.
 Delorean2Isis (Import databases from the Journal Manager to the conversion process) https://github.com/scieloorg/delorean2isis
 #.
-Staging SciELO Website (Just for articles check) http://docs.scielo.org/projects/scielo-site-windows/en/latest/howtoinstall_scielowebwin.html
+Staging SciELO Website on Windows (Just for articles check)
 #.
 GeraPadrao (Processing of new data to publish the new data in the website)
 #.
 EnviaPDFSciELOPadrao (Send PDF files to the official website)
 #.
 EnviaTranslationSciELOPadrao (Send Translation files to the official website)